It is our mission to pursue research, learning, and teaching of international distinction and impact.

 Where an applicant has failed to achieve the conditions of their offer, the application will be referred to the relevant academic selector(s) for a decision about whether the offer can be confirmed on the basis of the qualifications achieved or attainment of non-academic conditions.
 This will be determined by the availability of places on the programme.
 The final confirmation decision will be notified to the applicant by the body to which the application was initially submitted, either UCAS or the University.
-Please also see section 8 for details of our alternative offer procedure.
+Please also see our alternative offer procedure.

 Confirmation of acceptance for studies (CAS)

-Once an unconditional offer of a place of study has been accepted, the University will issue a Confirmation of Acceptance for Studies (CAS) to applicants who will require a tier 4 visa.
+Once an unconditional offer of a place of study has been accepted, the University will issue a Confirmation of Acceptance for Studies (CAS) to applicants who will require a Tier 4 visa.
 The University’s International Office offers support and guidance to international applicants relocating to Cardiff.

-New entrants to Cardiff will receive a Welcome to Cardiff Leaflet and brief guide to online enrolment approximately three weeks prior to the start of their programme.
+New entrants to Cardiff University will receive a Welcome to Cardiff Leaflet and brief guide to online enrolment approximately three weeks prior to the start of their programme.
 Before starting their studies with Cardiff University all applicants must register with the University using the online enrolment system.
 Further information is available on the enrolment web pages.